 An official from the Police Central Command in Dorbiljin (in Chinese, Emin) county, in the XUAR’s Tarbaghatay (Tacheng) prefecture, told RFA Hezim had returned home to the area to visit his parents, and was detained while visiting a market in the county seat.

-The official, who spoke to RFA on condition of anonymity, said the young man was being detained at the Jiaochu township re-education center.
+The official, who spoke to RFA on condition of anonymity, said the young man was being detained at the Turgun Re-education Camp in Jiaochu township.

 A neighbor of Hezim’s parents also confirmed to RFA in April that he had been arrested and said that as an only child, his detention had been particularly hard on his mother.